 - And it’s not exactly a prototype (though it may serve as one).

 Okay, so what is it then?

 It’s an experiment.
-An experiment in which you’re learning and validating your ideas.
+An experiment in which you’re learning and validating your business ideas.
 With just enough features to help you do that.
 And then use this knowledge to improve and change until you end up with a ready-made product.
 That’s now far more functional and tailored to your audience’s needs than it would’ve been if you’d just started building your actual product.

 It’s a means to an end.
 The end is what your final product will look like.

 You can find some excellent MVP examples from brands like Dropbox or Airbnb.

 MVPs are intended for rapid and easy development based upon existing concepts, with a minimal budget.
 This method lets businesses collect user feedback on their product and use it in later iterations.
 Building an MVP requires finding a proper balance between what businesses can offer users and what they want.
 MVPs have a clear purpose: test the hypothesis that this particular software can solve a customer problem.
 MVPs help companies reduce errors in development processes.